 Collective agreements are a feature of the Employment Relations Act 2000.
-Collective agreements must be bargained for, ratified, and operated according to the Act.
+Collective agreements must be and operated according to the Act.

 This guide covers the operation of collective agreements including what they must contain and how they can be enforced.